 Personal assistants need to have:

-- knowledge of their organisations and what other staff do
+- knowledge of their organisation and what other staff do

 - good writing skills, including report writing skills